-“I was into hour 2 of a 3 hour training call with my boss and I took a minute to brief minute to scroll through social media and this was the first image I saw on my feed.
+“I was into hour 2 of a 3 hour training call with my boss and I took a minute to briefly scroll through social media and this was the first image I saw on my feed.
 I silently screamed for about 30 seconds until I got the good sense to press mute.
 I was stunned that I looked so beautiful.
 I typically describe myself as cute, but I felt absolutely beautiful, regal, and yet, genuinely myself.”

 ~ Dominique C.

 “First of all, I gasped because I could not believe the images were me.
-I saw a beautiful woman who for so many years struggled with whether I was ‘pretty’ I looked at those images and saw a beauty I always wanted to be.
+I saw a beautiful woman who for so many years struggled with whether I was ‘pretty’, I looked at those images and saw a beauty I always wanted to be.
 I felt beautiful and knew that others would see the beauty of the images.”

 ~ Kendra B.